Pavster84/Cybersmart/README.md

 # Questions
 -	How this may be used in a wider team (think about different life cycles(Kanban/Scrum))?

-The following automation will be used from e2e tests (UI testing).
-This could be used as part of the regression or smoke test when testing on various environments.
+The following automation will be used for e2e tests (UI testing).
+This could be used as part of the regression or smoke test when testing on various test and production environments.
 Future plans should also cater for API tests to give more test coverage.

 -	What would be required to adopt in a Product Engineering team?